amponce/dispute-debt/README.md

 # VA Application Template (Vite)

 This template provides a starting point for building digital solutions using the Department of Veterans Affairs (VA) design system.
-It demonstrates the implementation of VA web components and design patterns for creating accessible, user-friendly applications for Veterans.
+It implements VA web components and design patterns for creating accessible, user-friendly applications for Veterans.

+## Purpose of this Template

+This template serves as a clean foundation for VA digital applications.
+It includes:

+- **Essential VA Components**: Header, footer, and layout components following VA Design System guidelines
+- **Responsive Design**: Adaptable for mobile, tablet, and desktop devices
+- **Accessibility Compliance**: Built with Section 508 and WCAG 2.1 AA guidelines in mind
+- **Modern Stack**: Uses Vite, React, and the official VA component library

+The template is designed to be a flexible starting point for building various types of VA applications, including:
+- Landing pages
+- Informational/content pages
+- Single and multi-column layouts
+- Form-based applications

 ## Getting Started

 ### Prerequisites
-- Node.js (v14+)
+- Node.js (v16+)
 - npm or yarn

 ### Installation